 Over lockdown, we spent time considering the brands that supported us through those challenging months.
 The term ‘health is wealth’ has never been more applicable - with greater importance placed on wellbeing, health-conscious consumers have been turning to pharmacy and healthcare brands to provide them with the products and services they need in order to feel physically and mentally prepared for anything the pandemic throws at them.

 But whilst health and wellness have arguably never been a higher priority, the sector still has its challenges - from commoditised products to disruption from digital innovators and a generally lack-lustre customer experience.
+And not forgetting the looming launch of Amazon Pharmacy later this year, and its potential future moves into wider healthcare services.
 We’ve been thinking of some solutions to these issues and what pharmacy and healthcare brands should be doing in order to reframe the customer experience and bring their brands in line with the new demands and expectations of the COVID-era consumer to connect on a more meaningful level.

 The healthcare category is filled with commoditised products, each with a heavy focus on features and often less explanation around benefits and supporting the achievement of long-term goals.
 With a lack of differentiation and choice overload, it’s hard for consumers to pick out the offer best suited to them or to forge any sort of brand loyalty.